zhenyuluo/monorepo-starter/README.md

 # References

-To build this starter, I have referenced lots of projects, and of cause, I have stolen lots of the ideas and codes from them, below are some I think especially useful:
+To build this starter, I have studied a lot of projects, and of cause, I also lots of the ideas and codes from them, below are some I think especially useful:

 - [Gatsby](https://github.com/gatsbyjs/gatsby)
 - [Docz](https://github.com/doczjs/docz)